mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 2. Open "ImageProcessing.sln" which is under resources>code>Starting-ImageProcessing.
 It may take a while for Visual Studio to open for the first time, and you will have to log in.
 3. Once it's open, you will be prompted to install the SDK for Windows 10 App Development (UWP).
 Follow the prompts to install it (you'll have to close Visual Studio).
 If you aren't prompted, right click on TestApp and select "Reload project", then you will be prompted.
 4. While it's installing, there are a few tasks you can complete:
-	- Type in the Cortana search bar "For developers settings" and change the settings to "Developer Mode".
+	- Type in the Cortana search bar "For developers", select "For developers settings", and change the settings to "Developer Mode".
 	- Type in the Cortana search bar "gpedit.msc" and push enter.
 Enable the following policy: Computer Configuration>Windows Settings>Security Settings>Local Policies>Security Options>User Account Control: Admin Approval Mode for the Built-in Administrator account
+    - In the Cortana search bar, type "gpupdate", and click "gpupdate" to force the local security policy to refresh immediately
 	- Start the "Collecting the keys" lab.
-5. Once the install is complete and you have changed your devleoper settings and the User Account Control policy, reboot your DSVM.
+5. Once the install is complete and you have changed your developer settings and the User Account Control policy, reboot your DSVM.
 > Note: Be sure to turn off your DSVM after the workshop so you don't get charged.